 (b) Does not invoke an applicable requirement not included in the permit; and

 (c) Does not result in emission of regulated air pollutants not regulated by the source's permit.

+(80) “Internal Combustion Engine” means stationary gas turbines and reciprocating internal combustion engines.

-(67) "Late Payment" means a fee payment which is postmarked after the due date.
+(81) "Late Payment" means a fee payment which is postmarked after the due date.

+(82) "Liquefied petroleum gas" has the meaning given by the American Society for Testing and Materials in ASTM D1835-82, "Standard Specification for Liquid Petroleum Gases."

-(68) "Lowest Achievable Emission Rate" or "LAER" means that rate of emissions which reflects: the most stringent emission limitation which is contained in the implementation plan of any state for such class or category of source, unless the owner or operator of the proposed source demonstrates that such limitations are not achievable; or the most stringent emission limitation which is achieved in practice by such class or category of source, whichever is more stringent.
+(83) "Lowest Achievable Emission Rate" or "LAER" means that rate of emissions which reflects: the most stringent emission limitation which is contained in the implementation plan of any state for such class or category of source, unless the owner or operator of the proposed source demonstrates that such limitations are not achievable; or the most stringent emission limitation which is achieved in practice by such class or category of source, whichever is more stringent.
 The application of this term cannot permit a proposed new or modified source to emit any air contaminant in excess of the amount allowable under applicable New Source Performance Standards (NSPS) or standards for hazardous air pollutants.

-(69) "Maintenance Area" means a geographical area of the State that was designated as a nonattainment area, redesignated as an attainment area by EPA, and redesignated as a maintenance area by the Environmental Quality Commission in OAR 340, division 204.
+(84) "Maintenance Area" means any area that was formerly nonattainment for a criteria pollutant but has since met the ambient air quality standard(s), and has a maintenance plan to stay within the standards has been approved by the EPA pursuant to 40 CFR 51.110.

-(70) "Maintenance Pollutant" means a pollutant for which a maintenance area was formerly designated a nonattainment area.
+(85) "Maintenance Pollutant" means a pollutant for which a maintenance area was formerly designated a nonattainment area.